brimdata/zync/README.md

 ```
 zinger -h
 ```
-Make sure your config files are setup for the Kafka cluster and schema registry, then run some tests.
+Make sure your config files are setup for the Kafka cluster and schema registry (see below), then run some tests.

 List schemas in the registry:
 ```